akintemayo/hands-on/README.md

+A list is a collection of variables.

+It can contain integers, floats and repeated variables.
+It is heterogeneous

 A set is a collection of unique items,

 A set goes through a list and picks the unique items without duplicates.
 A set ensures you have an oversight of everything in your set at a glance.